AgileRL/AgileRL/docs/tutorials/arena_training/ppo_custom_env.rst

 Submit a Training Job
 ~~~~~~~~~~~~~~~~~~~~~

-With the environment validated, we can now submit a training job for it.
-For this example, we will
-train a ``PPO`` agent on this task.
+For this example, we will train a ``PPO`` agent on this task.
 We define the training configuration in a YAML manifest
 (``merge_ppo.yaml``).
 Note how in the ``environment`` section we reference the validated environment by its
 name as seen on Arena.
 If no version is specified, the latest one is used.